-Moses (1525 - 1405 B.C.) lived at a time when Amenhotep I (1526 - 1506), Thutmose I (1506 - 1493) and II (1493 - 1479), Hatshepsut (1479 - 1458) and Thutmose III (co-regent from 1479 - 1458 and sole ruler 1457 - 1425) reigned as Pharoahs of Egypt.
-It was under Thutmose III, in 1445 B.C., that God through Moses led the children of Israel out of Egyptian bondage.
-It was not until 1405 B.C. that Israel, under the command of Joshua (1490 - 1380), entered the promised land of Palestine.
+Moses (1525 - 1405 B.C.) lived at a time when Amenhotep I (1526 - 1506), Thutmose I (1506 - 1493) and II (1493 - 1479), Hatshepsut (1479 - 1458) and Thutmose III (co-regent from 1479 - 1458 and sole ruler 1457 - 1425) reigned as Pharaohs of Egypt.
+It was under Thutmose III, in 1445 B.C., that the Exodus occurred.
+It was not until 1405 B.C. that Israel, under the command of Joshua (1490 - 1380), entered the Promised Land of Palestine.

 It was the near east Babylonian Empire that broke the power of Assyria and, in its westward sweep, destroyed Judah and conquered Egypt.
 Babylonia emerged as a powerful nation when the Amorite king Hammurabi created a short-lived power out of the territories of the former Akkadian Empire.
 It lasted from 612 B.C. to 536 B.C.
 Cyrus, king of Persia, conquered Babylon in 539 B.C.

 The Mitannis, who were loosely organized, came into power after Kassite Babylon was destroyed by the Hittites.
 Egypt was the major regional rival to the Mitanni.
 As the Hittites, however, grew in power the Egyptians and the Mitannis agreed to a pact in order to protect their interest against any Hittite threat.